tiger2005/KeyboardOverlay/README.md

 ## Features

 - You can modify all the colors, sizes and font family.
-- The project supports many functions such as key count, key heatmap, cps and shortcur key displays.
+- The project supports many functions such as key count, key heatmap, kps and shortcur key displays.
 - The project is cross-platform, and all you need to do is to change the key bindings.
 - You can change the permutation of the keyboard to almost anyway you like.
 - The keyboard will keep rendering if you don't minimize it, so you can use it in capture softwares such as OBS Studio.